ream88/hisrc-rails/README.md

 ## Usage

-This gem provides a nice little helper method to optimize your views: `responsive_image_tag`
+This gem provides a nice little helper method to optimize your views for retina screens: `responsive_image_tag`

 `responsive_image_tag` accepts the same options as `image_tag`, and two additional options as well: